fruumo/fruumo.com/README.md

 # fruumo.com

 This is a bot maintained repository.
-A bot updates the set of wallpapers for the current hour.
+A bot (running on heroku) updates the set of wallpapers for the current hour.